Tanishk901/Water_Potability/README.md

     - Python and Flask Framework.
     - Machine Learning.
     - Jupyter Notebook
-    - You can also use Google Collab.
+    - You can also use Google Colab.